podrezo/wonderfulworld2/README.md

 Optional fields: `author`, `details_link`.
 The details link is ideally something useful to travellers like an article about the place from [WikiVoyage](https://www.wikivoyage.org/).
 For an example of a filled-out file, check the files already inside the `content` directory.
 It is critical that the country code is present in the `data/countries.yaml` file in order to properly render country name and flag.
 To find the Alpha-2 code you can consult [this table from Wikipedia](https://en.wikipedia.org/wiki/ISO_3166-1#Officially_assigned_code_elements).

-Add images, simply put the files in the same directory as the `_index.md` file you created. **Images must use a 7:4 ratio**, ideally 700x400 pixels, and **must be under 1MB** in file size.
+Add images, simply put the files in the same directory as the `_index.md` file you created.
+Images **must be under 1MB** in file size.
 The thumbnail image will be the alphabetically first image file in the directory.

 ## TODO